 More chairs needed as dozens pack hearing on Lacey homelessness plan

-Now, the city allows only faith-based organizations to host homeless encampments.
-Under the proposed changes, nonprofits or local government also would be able to host encampments.
+The city currently allows only faith-based organizations to host homeless encampments.
+Under the proposed changes, nonprofits or a unit of government also would be able to host encampments.

-Planning manager Ryan Andrews told the audience that hosting and running an encampment is sometimes beyond the capacity of a church.
+Andrews told a public hearing audience in May that hosting and running an encampment is sometimes beyond the capacity of a church.
 Under the proposal, a church could host the encampment and a nonprofit could run it, he said.

 The proposed changes also would establish standards for public health and safety as well as sanitation.